HarveyLab/mouseVR/README.md

 ![alt text](https://github.com/HarveyLab/mouseVR/blob/master/Guide/HarveyBehaviorPCB_v1.2.png)
 ![alt text](https://github.com/HarveyLab/mouseVR/blob/master/Guide/populated_behavior_PCB.jpg)

+Note in the photo of the populated board the MOSFETs in the reward circuit are not pictured.
+Refer to "Reward Circuit" for an image of the populated circuit on that section of the board. https://github.com/HarveyLab/mouseVR/tree/master/BehaviorElectronics contains complete schematics and bill of materials, so it is best to use those as a guide when populating your board.

 **Options for reading in licks:**
 1. Read in licks as an analog signal exactly like the ball signal.
 Note you may miss licks this way if your sampling rate is low.